imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 ### Doing the Right Thing

-Looking back now to the start of my journey, I'm left wondering if I should have trusted the wise, old man at all.
-After all, what was his observation about human behavior, more than some unsolicited advice from a person who exploited their maleness and seniority to add more weight to their pronouncements than perhaps they deserved?
-Is this all that wise, old men do?
-Almost certainly.
-As it turned out, I did not wholly embrace it as truth (none of the above makes any claims to social science or psychology), but discovered, nonetheless, that there were rewards in entertaining it as an idea.

 I do not want suggest a feeling of smug superiority - just about every harmful behavior I have described above I have also engaged in at some point.
 I know I will continue to do so, too.
 But I want this to be better, and I want to work with people who are also committed to these goals.

+Looking back now to the start of my journey, I have to question now the intent of the wise, old man in his original assertion about human behavior.
+Was this yet another example of some unsolicited advice from a person who exploited their maleness and seniority to add more weight to their pronouncements than perhaps they deserved?
+Is this all that wise, old men do?
+Almost certainly.

+As it turned out, I did not wholly embrace it as truth (none of the above makes any claims to social science or psychology), but neither rejected it wholesale.
+I discovered that while it may not be literally true, I might arrive at smaller truths by entertaining it as an idea.
+This is contradiction was probably why it was also funny at the time.

-None of this is to say that there is something *wrong* with *being right*.
+This is to say that there is nothing *wrong* with *being right*.
 Rather, it is the *desire* to be right that colors our judgment, that leads us on the wrong path.
 Being right is also not the same thing as *doing the right thing*.
 And I want to focus my efforts